sushma-alt/Genes-Count/README.md

 # Genes-Count
-counts the number of genes in a DNA.
+counts the number of genes in a DNA string.